Province of Ávila: Geography

 Ávila is naturally divided into two sections, differing completely in soil and climate.
 The northern portion is generally level; the soil is of indifferent quality, strong and marly in a few places, but rocky in all the valleys of the Sierra de Ávila; and the climate alternates from severe cold in winter to extreme heat in summer.
 The population of this part is mainly agricultural.
 The southern division, however, is one mass of rugged granitic sierras, interspersed with sheltered and well-watered valleys, abounding with rich vegetation.

 The winter, especially in the elevated region of the Paramera and the wastelands of Ávila, is long and severe, but the climate is not unhealthy.

 The principal mountain chains are the Guadarrama, separating this province from Madrid; the Paramera and Sierra de Ávila, west of the Guadarrama; and the vast wall of the Sierra de Gredos along the southern frontier, where its outstanding peaks rise from around 6000 to 8000 ft.
 Pico Almanzor is the highest point.
 The ridges which ramify from the Paramera are covered with valuable forests of beeches, oaks and firs, presenting a striking contrast to the bare peaks of the Sierra de Gredos.

 The main rivers stemming from the Sierra de Gredos are the Alberche, the Tiétar, and the Tormes.
 The first two belong to the Tagus basin, while the latter belongs to the Douro catchment area.
 Meanwhile, the Adaja, another Douro tributary whose source lies at the cut-off point of the Sierra de Ávila and La Serrota, carries little water in the Summer.

+Altitude ranges from the 400 metres above sea level in the Tiétar river trough to the 2592 metres of the Pico Almanzor.